 Basically if you’re going to be specifically looking for the minute details in the image, the higher the frame rate, the better.
 Think about those cool nature videos or tourist videos for planning your next vacation.
 If you’re watching a movie, you’re able to get by with a lower frame rate, as long as we can still see it as fluid motion.

-The short answer to that long discussion is that, depending on what you’re watching, the maximum frame rate of the streaming device may not matter that much.
+The short answer to that long discussion is that, depending on what you’re watching, the maximum frame rate of the best streaming devices may not matter that much.

 Better sound from 4K audio

 They call it a home theatre for a reason.

 Imagine if you went to the movies and sitting next to that huge screen was a pair of little bookshelf speakers.
 I’m going to bet that even Rogue One would be a disappointment.

 I’m just going to come out and say it.
 Any self-respecting person should have at least a soundbar hooked up to their streaming device and TV.
 If you want to go all-out and get a home theatre receiver, tower speakers or in-wall speakers then go for it.